Boyadjie/angular-training/Workbook/08_services.md

 - Create a minimalist class `CatalogStubService` that will replace the `CatalogService` (such as you did above for the `BasketService`)

-- Provide the 2 stubs in `app.component.spec.ts`
+- Provide the 2 stubs in `app.spec.ts`

 - Provide a value for `APP_TITLE` injection token